cryptpad/documentation/admin_guide/installation.rst

 3. Restart CryptPad

 .. warning::

-   This method to manage administrators is deprecated in favor of the :ref:`administration panel <admin_admins>`
+   This method to manage administrators is deprecated in favor of the :ref:`administration panel <admin_admins>`.

 .. _admin_support_mailbox: